 Board of Directors

-Andrew Injoo Park previously worked as a Researcher at the Embassy of the Republic of Korea.
-He has also interned at the Council on Foreign Relations in Washington, DC, and, prior to that, served as an interpreter/translator at the ROK-U.S. Combined Forces Command in Yongsan, Seoul.
-There, he developed his passion for U.S.-ROK affairs.
+Andrew Injoo Park is a non-resident James A. Kelly Fellow at the Pacific Forum and a master’s candidate of the Asian Studies Program at Georgetown University.
+He previously worked as a Researcher at the Embassy of the Republic of Korea and served as an interpreter/translator at the ROK-U.S. Combined Forces Command in Yongsan, Seoul.
 He received a B.A. in Political Science, International Studies, and Asia Studies from the University of Wisconsin in Madison, where he also founded and served as president of the university’s Alexander Hamilton Society chapter.
-Andrew was born in Pittsburgh, Pennsylvania.

 Garrett Redfield works for the Institute for Defense Analyses specializing in Korean Peninsula affairs.
 He is a Korean American adoptee who has spent extensive time working, living, and studying in Korea.
 Previously, he worked for the U.S. Department of State supporting interagency counterterrorism exercises.
 He has a Master of International Affairs degree from the Pennsylvania State University, and is proficient in Korean.